 Contemporary: Sunday 9:30 am

 Holy Communion is celebrated during all Worship Services on

-the first, third, & fifth weekends of the month.
+the first and third weekends of the month.

-lectern side.
-Non-alcoholic wine (pink) is served in
+Non-alcoholic wine (pink) is served in individual cups on

-individual cups on pulpit side only.
-Continuous walk up communion
+pulpit side only.
+During COVID we are practicing Continuous walk up